dtonhofer/testing_h2_and_spring_jdbc/README.md

 Taking a "data item" to be a record identified by a fixed identifier, we test the following scenarios:

 - UPDATE: T2 reads D in action 0, finding x.
-In action 1, T1 then updates D to y and commits.
-T2 then re-reads D and find it has unexpectedly changed, i.e. it obtains y instead of x.
+  Then, in action 1, T1 updates D to y and commits.
+  T2 then re-reads D and find it has unexpectedly changed, i.e. it obtains y instead of x.i
 - INSERT: T2 reads D in action 0, and finds it does not exist i.e. it obtains ε.
-In action 1, T1 then creates D with value y and commits.
+  Then, in action 1, T1 creates D with value y and commits.
   T2 then re-reads D and find it is unexpectedly present with value y.
 - DELETE: T2 reads D in action 0, finding x.
-In action 1, T1 then deletes D (considered as writing ε to D) and commits.
+  Then, in action 1, T1 then deletes D (considered as writing ε to D) and commits.
   T2 then re-reads D and find it is unexpectedly gone, i.e. it obtains ε.

 <img src="https://github.com/dtonhofer/testing_h2_and_spring_jdbc/blob/master/doc/swimlanes/swml_non_repeatable_read.png" alt="Non-Repeatable Read swimlanes" width="600" />